Online Psychological safety for athletes

 • If you have an off day and post something dumb it will stay with you.
 People will screenshot, save and bring it back to haunt you.
 You won’t be an athlete forever – the average age of retirement in sport is around 33 and 90% of athletes will not have made enough money to retire – so at some point you will need a regular job.
 Your social media needs to be pretty vanilla to get through HR filters.

-• The biggest issue I see for athletes who use socials a lot; trolling.
+• The biggest issue I see for athletes who use socials a lot: trolling.
 They are out in the world, pushing themselves every day, desperately trying to make it and there is a bored, jealous person on the end of their phone who gets an odd kick out of making others feel bad.
 I will always remember interviewing a athlete for a research piece years ago and they said they won an Olympic medal.
 It was their dream come true.
 And then they scrolled through twitter and while 99% of the messages were lovely and supportive the one they will always remember commented on the size of their nose.
 Totally unnecessary and purely designed to suck the joy out of an amazing achievement.

 • You can also get caught up in a media storm if you post about issues that some see as contentious.
-In sport this can very easily done; especially on gender issues where there are two very binary perspectives and however nuanced or valid your points are, those on the other side of the debate will not shy away from telling you that you are wrong.
+In sport this can be very easily done; especially on gender issues where there are two very binary perspectives and however nuanced or valid your points are, those on the other side of the debate will not shy away from telling you that you are wrong.
 Having hundreds of messages telling you what an awful person you are does not facilitate great performance.

 • Finally, if you are too honest it can offer information to competitors – if you tweet about your poor mental health or anxiety or injury in the build up to a competition it may make them feel more confident in beating you.
 If you discuss a peak in performance they might be keener to beat you.